About this site

 Using b&w photographic paper as negatives is especially challenging since the paper is orthochromatic--insensitive to red, particularly sensitive to blue, and somewhat sensitive to green.
 This makes determining the ISO tricky since that depends on the colour temperature of the light illuminating the scene.
 Photographic paper also has a very narrow dynamic range since it is meant to be used with film negatives (which share the same dynamic range).
 This results in photos with higher contrast than film.

 Why confine this site to the limitations of analog photography?
 It's a way of going back in time, slowing down the photographic process, and bringing out aspects of Banff that only analog can produce.
 The scanned files have minimal editing (cropping), and whole negatives were sometimes included, along with any imperfections (dust, etc) that was present while scanning.

 About the cameras

-5x7 large format box camera
+5x7 large format cardboard box camera

 Made with a cardboard box, a modified lens, and home made film holders, this camera produces styled photos which would be difficult to produce otherwise.
 Paper negatives force careful composition and exposure, its narrow dynamic range capturing the starkness of the scene.
 The lens used with this camera is a modified lens designed for a 35mm camera, but with a different rear element which produces a larger image circle.
 This results in images that are somewhat distorted and out of focus at the edges.
 It also requires an exposure compensation of 4 additional stops resulting in multi-second exposures, which works out well since this camera doesn't have a shutter.

 Polaroid model 350 and 450